For Teens: Understanding Vaginitis

 Trichomoniasis may cause frothy greenish or yellow discharge, which can have an odor.
 The vagina can itch or burn.

-BV may cause grayish-white, watery discharge.
+BV may cause grayish-white, watery, or milky discharge.
 The discharge can have a strong odor.

 Yeast infections may cause discharge that looks like cottage cheese.
 There can also be intense itching or burning in the vagina.